Knowledge Base

 Continuous Monitoring: SOC analysts monitor security events 24/7/365 using SIEM platforms, endpoint detection tools, and network monitoring solutions.
 They watch for anomalies, suspicious behaviour patterns, and known attack signatures across your entire environment.

-Threat Detection and Triage: When an alert fires, SOC analysts investigate to determine whether it’s a genuine threat or a false positive.
+Threat Detection And Triage: When an alert fires, SOC analysts investigate to determine whether it's a genuine threat or a false positive.
 This triage process is critical — the average enterprise generates thousands of security alerts per day, and without skilled analysts filtering noise from real threats, critical incidents get buried.

 Incident Response: When a confirmed threat is identified, the SOC coordinates the response — isolating affected systems, containing the spread, preserving forensic evidence, and initiating remediation.
 Speed matters: the faster you contain a breach, the less it costs.